-The number of "quads" generated corresponds closely with the number of operators used in an expression.
-Functions which require more than "<num>" quads are not expanded in-line.
+The number of "nodes" generated corresponds closely with the number of operators used in an expression.
+Functions which require more than "<num>" nodes are not expanded in-line.
 The default number is 20.
-This optimization is useful when locally-referenced functions are small in size.
+With larger "<num>" values, more (larger) functions will be expanded in-line.
+This optimization is especially useful when locally-referenced functions are small in size.